I used to belong to a professional association within Europe that had the art of choosing carefully for our meetings.

 From Castello di Clanezzo there is a path of carefully laid water-smoothed rocks leading towards the river below.

 This led us past a small shrine on a zig-zag route down a steep hillside.

-It is one of those walks which makes you not want to hurry.
+It is one of those walks which makes you have no wish to hurry.

 Small flowers were starting to bloom in the winter thaw.

-…and eventually the path led down on one side directly to the river..
+Eventually, the path led down on one side directly to the river Brembo.

 There is always a sense of childlike awe and discovery that pulls you towards a suspension bridge!

 I remember my brother and I taking a short-cut to school over one that was officially closed due it missing several slats on its surface.

 We climbed over the fence.
 He climbed first and I then handed our two school cases over the top and once on the other side, case in hand, we blithely walked across over a deep canyon.